o-ran-sc/pti-rtp/docs/overview.rst

 3. Support CPU Affinity and Isolation
 4. Support Dynamic HugePages Allocation

-And for the network requirements, the following should be supported:
+And for the network requirements, the following will be supported:

 1. Multiple Networking Interface
 2. High performance data plane including the DPDK based vswitch and PCI pass-through/SR-IOV.